Best Gratitude Meditation With Script

 4: Be grateful for your acquaintances.
 Bring an acquaintance to mind.
 Think of one reason you’re thankful for them.

 The next step is to be grateful for people whom we feel neutral about (we don’t like them or dislike them).
 The reason this is important is that it makes us grateful for people in general.
+This step really helps to expand our sense of gratitude beyond just those closest to us.

 Bring to mind one person who is an acquaintance but not someone you are particularly close to nor someone you dislike.
 Now bring to mind one thing this person does that makes you feel grateful.
 It doesn’t have to be a big thing.
 It could be something mundane.

 For instance, one of my acquaintances is the woman who works in the convenience store I always go to.
 She always smiles in the most pleasant way.
 And for that, I am grateful.
 So, I bring that to mind.
 I imagine her smiling at me.
-I then repeat the mantra, “I am grateful to have you in my life”.
+I then repeat the mantra, “I am grateful to have you in my life.”
 And again, I observe the warm feeling of gladness in your heart.
 When I do this, I always feel a higher level of wellness.
 (3)

 5: Now be grateful for challenging people.
 Bring a challenging person to mind.
 Force yourself to think of one reason you’re thankful for them